 - I felt like I had a mild hangover on a consistent basis (and here I thought I was done with those!)

 - I usually have a ton of energy and I never get tired during the day.
 But after eating junk for a couple of days, I felt groggy and lethargic.
 Naps seemed like a necessity instead of a waste of time like they usually do.

 - My usually clear skin started to break out.

 - My 85% dark cacao bar no longer seemed like a treat.

 - I became a cranky sonofagun.
 Sorry Luanne.
-(If you’ve been in the Clean Food Dirty Girl world for very long, or part of our private Facebook group, you know Luanne is my girlfriend).
+(If you’ve been in the Clean Food Dirty Girl world for very long, or part of our private Facebook group, you know that Luanne is my girlfriend).